OpenWonderLabs/SwitchBotAPI/README.md

 #### Command set for physical devices

-The table below describes all the available commands for phsyical devices,
+The table below describes all the available commands for physical devices,

 | deviceType     | commandType     | Command     |  command parameter    |  Description    |
 | ---- | ---- | ---- | ---- | ---- |